rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 Typically, an ad-hoc command is a shell script or system executable that you run at an interactive terminal.
-Ad-hoc commands can be executed via the <code>dispatch</code> shell command or a graphical shell.
+Ad-hoc commands can be executed via the `dispatch` shell command or a graphical shell.

 #### Shell tool command execution

-Use <code>dispatch</code> to execute individual commands or shell script files.
+Use `dispatch` to execute individual commands or shell script files.

-Here <code>dispatch</code> is used to run the Unix uptime command to print system status:
+Here `dispatch` is used to run the Unix `uptime` command to print system status:

     $ dispatch -I os-family=unix -- uptime